-Sponsored Data (also known as zero-rated data) removes this barrier by providing free access to key health sector websites for anyone using the Spark, Skinny, Vodafone or 2degrees mobile networks.
+Sponsored Data removes this barrier by providing free access to key health sector websites for anyone using the Spark, Skinny, Vodafone, 2degrees, Slingshot or Orcon mobile networks.
 All mobile data charges for content hosted on these websites are automatically charged back to the Ministry of Health.

-This ensures Kiwis won’t incur mobile data charges when they need essential information about COVID-19, health information and resources, or access to eligible GP portals.
-The initiative will be reviewed in June 2021 to determine its renewal period.
+This ensures Kiwis won’t incur mobile data charges when they access essential health information and resources.

 How do I access a sponsored website?

-If your mobile phone is connected to the Spark, Skinny, Vodafone or 2degrees networks, all you need to do is make sure your mobile data is turned on before you enter the address of the sponsored website into the web browser on your mobile device.
+If your mobile phone is connected to the Spark, Skinny, Vodafone, 2degrees, Slingshot or Orcon networks, all you need to do is make sure your mobile data is turned on before you enter the address of the sponsored website into the web browser on your mobile device.

 Sponsored data is available both for pre-pay users and those on monthly plans.
 However, it is not available if your device is set to global roaming, if you are using a mobile network outside of New Zealand, or if your mobile plan is connected to a mobile network that is not participating in the programme.
 The Ministry is looking at opportunities to expand the number of telecommunications providers.